viswanath11/testrepo/readme.txt

-ihello git how are you;
+ihello git how are you
+code is working fine;
 c